A2TC-YT/D2-Paint/README.md

 ## Things to Note

+- **In-Game Obstructions**: if you are in an area with a lot of things going on (ads spawning, shooting, public event happening) it may not work as well.
 - **Starting Location**: it will start shooting at the top-most left-most pixel in the drawing.
 - **In-Game Sensitivity**: This will work best on 6 in game sens, but you should be able to make it work on any sens.
 You can try adjusting the image width and height on the main GUI as well.
 - **In-Game Graphics Settings**: Higher graphics settings allow for the images to show up better.